 Sanction Levels are detailed below in the Sanction Level Chart and detail the different levels of sanctions from the minor to the serious and the procedures set in place for each stage.
 All records of sanction are kept in the Sanction File in the Deputy Head's Office.
 When a pupil reaches the Mid-Level 3-4 Sanctions the pupil's parents are informed and strategies are put in place to address the behaviour issues.
 Records of these sanctions and strategies are kept in the Sanction File.
-The High Level 5 sanctions are dealt with by the Head and High Level 6-7 the Head and Governors.
+The High Level 5 sanctions are dealt with by the Head in liaison with The Foundation Governing Body.